shatakshiiii/debuggingNavigator/README.md

 **Example:**
 * To debug subcommand `ansible-navigator images`, add one more attribute as `"args": ["images"]` in our previously configured launch.json.
-* To debug subcommand `ansible-navigator collections`, add one more attribute as `"args": ["collections"]` in launch.json, And so on.
+* To debug subcommand `ansible-navigator collections`, add one more attribute as `"args": ["collections"]` in launch.json, and so on.
 * Moreover, to debug subcommands with some parameter use `"args": ["subcommand-name", "--", "parameter"]`
-* For example adding an attribute as `"args": ["exec", "--", "pwd"]` in launch.json will ensure to debug the command
-`ansible-navigator exec -- pwd`
+* For example adding an attribute as `"args": ["exec", "--", "pwd"]` in launch.json will ensure to debug the command `ansible-navigator exec -- pwd`
-* While debugging any subcommand with arguments, make sure to use one 'args' entry at a time in our configuration
-(comment/remove the ones not in use).
+* While debugging any subcommand with arguments, make sure to use one *args* entry at a time in our configuration (comment/remove the ones not in use).

-Here is an example of debugging `ansible-navigator exec -- pwd` using args attribute-
+Here is an example of debugging `ansible-navigator exec -- pwd` using *args* attribute-

 ```
 {